davidosomething/dotfiles/nvim/README.md

 # nvim config

-Neovim config, crafted for **nightly builds only**!
-Configured in Lua.

-> Don't use what you don't understand.
+Only tested against Neovim latest release.
+Don't use what you don't understand.

 ![nvim screenshot][screenshot]